 What is the minimum amount of renewable electricity required by Massachusetts law?

 State law requires the inclusion of a minimum amount of electricity from older and newer renewable projects in New England as well as from alternative energy sources that are considered highly efficient but not renewable.
 Many of those minimum amounts increase every year.

 Electricity from “premium” renewable energy projects in the New England region is often prioritized.
-For 2021, Massachusetts state law requires that 18% of your electricity comes from these “premium” renewable energy projects in the New England region (Massachusetts Class I RECs).
-In 2022, that number will increase to 20%.
+For 2023, Massachusetts state law requires that 22% of your electricity comes from these “premium” renewable energy projects in the New England region (Massachusetts Class I RECs).

 In addition, state law requires the inclusion of a minimum amount of renewable energy from older renewable energy projects in New England (Massachusetts Class II RECs), as well as from some alternative energy sources that are considered highly efficient but not renewable.